 The ICB Accountable Officer accepts overall responsibility for health and safety at the ICB.
 They have responsibility for the wellbeing of all staff within the ICB, service users and visitors within their respective work areas.
 In line with The Management of Health and Safety at Work Regulations (1999), the ICB also employs a competent person to assist in complying with its statutory health and safety duties.

 NHS Humber and North Yorkshire ICB

-Accountable Officer
+Acting Accountable Officer

+Signed: A ferred -

-Signed: S Eames Dated: 10th May 2023
+Dated: May 2025

 3 Scope of the policy